JuergHauser/ttem_in_p223/README.md

 # ttem_in_p223

-Experimenting wih setting up a valid beowulf configuration for P223
+Develiping A beowulf configuration for P223